blizzhackers/kolbot-SoloPlay/README.md

 - Makes and equips CTA and spirit shield on swap
 - Uses and dynamically equips charms
 - Add socketables to end game gear (for example Perfect Diamonds to Moser's Blessed Shield or Um rune to Shako)
+- Kill diablo clone and share Annhilus charm with other profiles, if current one already has one

 ## Available Characters and Builds
 | Amazon | Sorceress | Necromancer | Paladin | Barbarian | Druid | Assassin |